selmarosine/polar-hotel/README.md

 # Polar hotel

 The Polar Hotel in Svalbard offers a cozy stay amidst Arctic beauty.
-Nestled in Longyearbyen, it provides a unique experience with stunning views, making it an ideal retreat for those seeking an adventurous getaway in the Arctic.
+Nested in Longyearbyen, it provides a unique experience with stunning views, making it an ideal retreat for those seeking an adventurous getaway in the Arctic.

 # Instructions

 ### Localhost

-There is a `router.php` file that handles displaying a 404 page if url path dose not exists you need to start the php localhost like this.
+There is a `router.php` file that handles displaying a 404 page if url path dose not exists, you need to start the php localhost like this.

 ```bash
 php -S localhost:8000 router.php